cdvelop/unixid/README.md

 - `NewUnixID(...)`: Creates a new UnixID handler for ID generation with automatic environment detection
   - In server environments, no parameters are required
-  - In WebAssembly environments, requires a UserSessionNumber implementation
+  - In WebAssembly environments, requires a userSessionNumber implementation
   - Uses build tags (`wasm` or `!wasm`) to determine the appropriate implementation
   - Thread-safe in server environments with mutex locking
   - No mutex in WebAssembly as JavaScript is single-threaded